Dark-Basic-Software-Limited/AGKRepo/README.md

 ○ DTXcodeBuild
 - If any of those fields are copied incorrectly then Apple will reject any IPA exported from the Studio IDE.
 - Once the Info.plist file has been modified, save it, close both and the copy the AgkIde version into the build folder, for example mine would be copied to “/Users/myname/AGKStudioBuild/AppGameKitStudio/AppGameKitStudio.app/Contents/Resources/media/data/ios/source/AppGameKit Player.app/Info.plist”, or more cleanly at "/Users/myname/TGC/DEV/AGKREPO/AGK_Build/Builds/Studio/AGKStudioMac".
 Only copy the plist file, do not overwrite the entire .app folder
+- For making a Steam Build, take the contennts of the build area and zip it up, carefully prepare a new set of deployable files from this zip, then release

 ## LINUX INSTRUCTIONS
 The Linux source code is not supported in the AGKREPO at this time.